About Verified Supplement Data

 - We qualify claims appropriately — where evidence is mixed or limited, we say so

-- Pages include affiliate links to fund the project; this does not influence rankings
+- Pages include affiliate links to fund the project; this does not influence rankings.
+As an Amazon Associate I earn from qualifying purchases.

 For full details, see our Methodology page.